 Ho Chi Minh City,

 Formerly known as Saigon, Ho Chi Minh City is Vietnam's largest city and the engine driving the country's current resurgence.
 It may be the most capitalist city in the country, but HCMC hasn't forgotten its role in the struggle for Vietnamese independence, as attested by such sites as Reunification Palace and the War Remnants Museum.
 Communist ideals aside, HCMC is once again a dynamic business-minded city, as a stroll down Dong Khoi Street or through Ben Thanh Market will prove.
 Aside from pockets of older architecture, HCMC is a sprawling, rapidly modernizing city that offers an urban buzz unlike anywhere else in Vietnam.
-Ho Chi Minh City is a fascinating destination but a chronic lack of infrastructure, not to mention oppressive heat and seasonal rains, can make navigation difficult.
-A fearless visitor may embrace the chaos by jumping on the back of a xe om (motorbike taxi) with a hit list of cultural attractions and must-eat street food dishes.
-Others may prefer to travel by taxi before ending the day at one of the city's many refined eateries.
-Either way spread your sightseeing over two or three days and let yourself unwind—despite the pulsating street life, this is also a city of soul-soothing spas, swanky cocktail lounges, hidden cafés, and rooftop bars.
+Ho Chi Minh City is a fascinating destination with unique sights, a pulsating street life, but also soul-soothing spas, swanky cocktail lounges, hidden cafés, and rooftop bars.

 Mouthwatering Vietnamese cuisine, whether you choose to eat it on the street or in a more sheltered establishment, is one of Ho Chi Minh City's major draws.
 Street food or no-frills, family-run restaurants offer incredible value, so after, say, a humble bowl of pho for breakfast and a host of southern specialties for lunch, you can easily justify a splurge for dinner.